The Global Mobility

 attend any information sessions Programme Leaders/Lecturers are holding

 throughout the year.
-Contact Global Mobility team to arrange a
+Contact Global Mobility team to request our involvement.

 As a starting point,